 8. Avoid salt, antifreeze, or any kind of deicer.

 Some of the biggest outdoor hazards for cats in the wintertime are toxic chemicals like salt, antifreeze, and deicers.
 These products can be extremely harmful to your cat if ingested.
-Your cat can easily pick up these hazards on his paws, legs, and under belly if he walks through the snow or on any pavement where these products may have been put down.
+Your cat can easily pick up these hazards on his paws, legs, and under belly if they walk through the snow or on any pavement where these products may have been put down.

-Even if you don’t think your cat was exposed to these things, always wipe his paws, belly, and legs off with a damp, warm rag when you get home.
+Even if you don’t think your cat was exposed to these things, always wipe their paws, belly, and legs off with a damp, warm rag when you get home.
 Better safe than sorry!
-You don’t want him to ingest any of these toxins when he is grooming himself.
+You don’t want them to ingest any of these toxins when they are grooming themselves.

 9. Check your cat often for cold paws or ears and wet bellies.